 Two mudras for the Throat Chakra

-Hand mudras can be used to heal and awaken the chakras and balance our energy.
-Here are two hand mudras that can be used to awaken your fifth chakra.
+You can use hand mudras to heal and awaken the chakras and balance the flow of your pranic energy.
+Here are two hand mudras you can use to awaken your fifth chakra.

 Udana Mudra | Upward Moving Air Gesture

-Udana Mudra cultivates the energy, or air, of Udana Vayu.
-Udana Vayu governs the space between your chest and your head.
+Udana Mudra cultivates the energy, or air, of Udana Vayu, which governs the space between your chest and your head.
 It is an upward and outward flow of energy and is the basis for sound.
+Combine Udana Mudra and the bija HAM for a beautiful meditation practice.

 Shunya Mudra | Gesture of the Void

 Shunya Mudra helps to balance the excess of ether.
-If you’re having trouble listening, you’re feeling flighty or ungrounded then Shunya Mudra can help you feel calm, clear and capable of listening earnestly and communicating clearly.
+For example, if you’re having trouble listening, you’re feeling flighty or ungrounded then Shunya Mudra can help you feel calm, clear and capable of clear communication and earnest listening.

 To practice Shunya Mudra, fold your middle finger down toward the base of your thumb and wrap your thumb over the top of your middle finger.
-Extend your little, ring and index fingers long.
-This mudra is the same for both right and left hands.
+Lastly, extend your little, ring and index fingers long.
+To clarify, this mudra is the same for both right and left hands.

 Crystals for the Throat Chakra